Brazil economy surprisingly weak, adds to global fears

 "In truth, (Brazil's economic) model is not working out very well," Bacciotti said.

 That model for years hinged on expanding consumer credit, which gave many poor Brazilians access to cars, TVs and other middle-class goods for the first time.
-Data indicates many consumers have reached their debt limit, despite a massive year-long cycle of interest rate cuts, leaving few other strong motors to power Brazil's $2.5 trillion (1.5 trillion pounds) economy.
+Data indicates that many consumers have reached their debt limit, despite a massive year-long cycle of interest rate cuts, leaving few other strong motors to power Brazil's $2.5 trillion economy.

+Pressure is likely to mount on the left-leaning Rousseff to make far deeper changes to Brazil's restrictive labour laws as well as its complex and onerous tax code, which many companies say makes investment prohibitively expensive.

 Finance Minister Guido Mantega told reporters that growth was likely to speed up to 1 percent in the fourth quarter, and that Brazil would implement new stimulus measures in coming weeks to help ensure a healthy 4 percent expansion in 2013.